-Yale Summer Session courses always begin on a Monday.
+Yale Summer Session courses typically begin on a Monday.
 Students in 8-week language courses that begin with a New Haven component will fill out an online confirmation form.
 Although students are registered for class by the time they go abroad, YSS requires instructors to send an e-mail message to YSS indicating that all students have arrived safely and attended the first day of class abroad.
-This should be done immediately.
+This should be done immediately once confirmed via submission of the Instructor International Contact Information form.